Solentpedia

 Non-motorised watercraft is a generic term which includes both small sailing boats (without a motor) and also paddlesports.
 Small sailing boats include dinghies, day boats or other small keelboats which are usually taken out of water at end of use.
 Paddlesports is a term for a range of watersports which involve the use of a paddle for propulsion.
 This includes sea kayaking, surf kayaking, sit-on-top kayaking, Canadian canoeing and stand up paddle boarding (SUP).

 Most small sail boat activity occurs in relatively sheltered areas.
 Vessels are launched from slipways or sheltered beaches using a trailer or trollies.
 Activity is centred around sailing clubs, activity centres, harbours and marinas.
 Paddlesports are generally undertaken close inshore (typically within 1-2 km of the coast).
 Watercraft that are used for paddling activities have a shallow draught.
 This allows access to shallow areas of the coast (which are often inaccessible to larger vessels or humans on foot).
 The focuses of these activities is generally centred around beaches and exploring interesting coastal features such as rock formations (sea caves, arches, cliffs etc), inlets, estuaries and wildlife.
-Kayaks are also increasingly used as a platform for recreational fishing.
+These craft are also increasingly used as a platform for recreational fishing..

 Impacts